 - Energy Performance Certificate (EPC): EPCs are compulsory with the sale of a UK home, and can only be awarded by accredited professionals.
 The assessment and resulting certificate typically cost between £60 and £120

-- Estate agent’s fee: this is often negotiable, and is typically between 1% and 4%.
+- Estate agent’s fee: Fees can vary depending on which agent you instruct and whether you instruct them on an exclusive or multiple agent basis.
+Some agents may be prepared to negotiate depending on circumstances.
 VAT will be added, so to estimate this expense calculate the fee based on the asking price of your property, and add a further 20%

 - Property solicitors fee: Solicitors fees can vary depending on a number of factors.
 If you are buying a new home at the same time, using the same solicitor for both transactions can have financial and administrative benefits.
 Some solicitors will charge by the hour, while others, including Londonwide Conveyancing, will charge a flat fee

 - Current lender’s fee: if you have an existing mortgage and require a new one, the early termination of your old mortgage may incur administrative fees, or early repayment fees

 - Removal and storage costs: if you are selling the property that you presently live in, there may be removal or storage costs when it comes to vacating

 - Professional cleaning: you may wish to have your property professionally cleaned before potential buyers begin to view the property

 - Repair work: completing any repairs in advance will incur an immediate expense but can save money in the long term.
 When market demand is high, however, a number of minor issues become far less significant